jclk86/pulse-server/README.md

 ## API

-I created my own RESTful API to contain all the articles, comments, users, and votes data.
+I created my own RESTful APIs to contain all the articles, comments, users, and votes data.

 ## RESTful Endpoints